reactive-python/reactpy/docs/source/life-cycle-hooks.rst

 ================

-Hooks are functions that allow you to "hook into" the life cycle events and state of Elements.
+Hooks are functions that allow you to "hook into" the life cycle events and state of Components.
 Their usage should always follow the :ref:`Rules of Hooks`.
 For most use cases the :ref:`Basic Hooks` should be enough, however the remaining :ref:`Supplementary Hooks` should fulfill less common scenarios.